-- Title I schools receive a Title I Parent Involvement notebook with technical assistance materials including timelines, forms, and strategies for engaging parents in their child's education. - The Parent Involvement Supervisor will review each school's Parent Involvement Plan to ensure compliance and to ensure all strategies enhance student achievement.
-Plans are due for yearly review by September 15, 2014. - · Principals will receive parental involvement resources and information at quarterly Title I principal meetings for school newsletters and websites. - .
-Title I Resource staff provides Title I schools with monthly "Family Activity Calendars" for families with Pre-K students and elementary age students in both English and Spanish. - Title I Resource Staff will present, as requested by individual Title I schools, to Title I school's faculty to inform staff on the requirements of the Title I law, share the benefits of parental involvement, and/or strategies to build the home-school relationship to support student achievement. - Title I Parent Involvement Supervisor meets monthly with designated parent involvement staff from all Title I schools to share strategies, provide training, and review data on parent participation.
+- · Title I schools receive a Title I Parent Involvement notebook with technical assistance materials including timelines, forms, and strategies for engaging parents in their child's education. - · The Parent Involvement Supervisor will review each school's Parent Involvement Plan to ensure compliance and to ensure all strategies enhance student achievement.
+Plans are due for yearly review by September 1, 2015. - · Principals will receive parental involvement resources and information at quarterly Title I principal meetings for school newsletters and websites. - .
+Title I Resource staff provides Title I schools with monthly "Family Activity Calendars" for families with Pre-K through and elementary age students in both English and Spanish. - · Title I Resource Staff will present, as requested by individual Title I schools, to Title I school's faculty to inform staff on the requirements of the Title I law, share the benefits of parental involvement, and/or strategies to build the home-school relationship to support student achievement. - · Title I Parent Involvement Supervisor meets monthly with designated parent involvement staff from all Title I schools to share strategies, provide training, and review data on parent participation.
 The monthly meeting and PLC will focus on strategies for increasing family engagement to support student success.
-This year's PLC is "Differentiated Instruction: Working with Small Groups in the Intermediate Grades" a year long monthly training on increasing student achievement through best practices small group instruction. - .
-Title I Resource Staff provides technical assistance and resources to support implementation of parent workshops, trainings and outreach efforts including, but not limited to "MAPPS", "Helping Your Child with Homework", "Reading Together with Your Child", "Helping Your Child Become a Better Reader", "Increasing Critical Thinking Skills", "FSA Information for Families", "Making a Positive Difference Through Organizational Strategies", the "Parent Power Hour", "Active Parenting", "Fun Family Math Games" and English grammar classes for ELL families. - The Parent Involvement Supervisor provides a powerpoint training, "Your Important Role as a Parent," during SAC Committee Meetings and the Title I Annual Meeting. - The Parent Involvement Supervisor offers several trainings to school and district personnel on the benefits of parent involvement including, but not limited to "Parent Involvement to Increase Student Achievement", "Conferencing Skills", "Navigating the Parent Involvement Experience", "Creating Family Friendly Schools", and "Opening Doors to Family Friendly Schools", "Using Student Data for Effective Conferences", "Effective Problem Solving Conferences", "Using Volunteers in the Classroom", and "Active Parenting".
+This year's PLC focus is three-fold: (1) technology training to enhance skills for reaching families using technology; (2)using community resources to support struggling families; (3) using differentiated instructional activities for small group remediation. - .
+Title I Resource Staff provides technical assistance and resources to support implementation of parent workshops, trainings and outreach efforts including, but not limited to "MAPPS", "Helping Your Child with Homework", "Reading Together with Your Child", "Helping Your Child Become a Better Reader", "Increasing Critical Thinking Skills", "FSA Information for Families", "Making a Positive Difference Through Organizational Strategies", the "Parent Power Hour", "Active Parenting", "Fun Family Math Games", "Turn Off the Screen and Turn On Your World" and English grammar classes for ELL families. - .
+Each Title I school keeps an excel file with all events involving parents and families.
+This is reviewed twice a year by the Family Engagement Supervisor. - · The Parent Involvement Supervisor provides a powerpoint training, "Your Important Role as a Parent," during SAC Committee Meetings. - The Parent Involvement Supervisor offers several trainings to school and district personnel on the benefits of parent involvement including, but not limited to "Parent Involvement to Increase Student Achievement", "Conferencing Skills", "Navigating the Parent Involvement Experience", "Creating Family Friendly Schools", and "Opening Doors to Family Friendly Schools", "Using Student Data for Effective Conferences", "Effective Problem Solving Conferences", "Using Volunteers in the Classroom", and "Active Parenting".